BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

 Address.
 We can see from the IO map that the VC CPU Address `0x7E000000` is mapped to ARM Physical Address `0x20000000` for the original Raspberry Pi.
 This is important!

-Although not documented anywhere, the Raspberry-Pi 2 has the ARM IO base set to `0x3F000000` instead of the original `0x20000000` of the original Raspberry-Pi.
+If you read the two peripheral datasheets carefully you'll see a subtle difference in them, notably , the Raspberry-Pi 2 has the ARM IO base set to `0x3F000000` instead of the original `0x20000000` of the original Raspberry-Pi.
 Unfortunately for us software engineers the Raspberry-Pi foundation don't appear to be good a securing the documentation we need, in fact, their [attitude suggests](http://www.raspberrypi.org/forums/viewtopic.php?f=72&amp;t=98400)